cs0320/notes/book/src/proxies-adapters/proxies-adapters.md

 ### Keywords: `private` and `final`

 There are a few problems we might notice as we go.
 First, neither `private` nor `final` always protect you.
 Let's look very closely at one example: our `minutesLeft` field.
-We can make it `final` to prevent it from being modified---but that prevents value of the _field itself_ from being _reassigned_.
-It doesn't stop someone from calling (e.g.) `minutesLeft.put` themselves.
+We can make it `final` to prevent it from being modified&mdash;but it is the _field itself_ whose value cannot be modified.
+That is, we cannot make the field point to a different object after we've assigned one.
+The `final` keyword doesn't stop someone from calling (e.g.) `minutesLeft.put()` themselves.
 That is:

 **The reference to the object is protected, but the object remains mutable!**